 - Docker compose or docker swarm.

-containerd does not support the docker API or docker CLI, however you can get this feature by cri-tool commands.
+containerd does not support docker API or docker CLI.
+However, you can get these features with cri-tool commands.

 |Download an image||docker pull||crictl pull|